The TAAS Files

 Like the X-Files, only this is real science.
 TAAS has many, very talented members.
 This is a place for them to show their stuff.
 Whether it be presentation material from our General Meetings, photos of TAAS events or anything of astronomical interest, details and tips on observing or bulding astro equipment, or documentation covering any topic of interest to amateur astronomers, you can find it here.

-Well, you probably won't find it here just yet.
-There is some great amterial here but this area of our website is new and growing.
+This area of our website is growing.
 Send your submittals to email@example.com and share your talents with the rest of TAAS and the world-wide astronomy community.

 Just click on any of the images or text to see the associated submittal.
 With some of the splendid graphics, some files may be large and take a while to download, but it will be worth it.

 Presented at the TAAS General Meeting on July 16th, 2022.
 A discussion of the basic concepts of Multiple Mirror Telescopes and Adaptive Optics.